eunice-liew/eunice-liew/README.md

 ## Hi there 👋
-My name is Eunice, and I'm currently a laboratory technician in Next Generation Sequencing.
+I'm Eunice, a laboratory technician in Next Generation Sequencing.
 I'm interested in ....
 # Quick Links
 * [Skills](#skills)
 * [Education](#education)